 Taxation for other jurisdictions is calculated at the rates prevailing in the respective jurisdictions.
-The company has tax loss carry-forwards of \$20.5 million in Europe subsidiaries for which the company didn't create deferred tax assets.
+The Group has tax loss carry-forwards of \$20.2 million in Europe subsidiaries for which the Group didn't create deferred tax assets.

 The income tax expense for the year can be reconciled to the profit per the income statement as follows: